Royal Spanish Athletics Federation

 The Royal Spanish Athletics Federation (Spanish: Real Federación Española de Atletismo, RFEA), is the governing body for the sport of athletics in Spain.
-As of 2020, the federation has 1,411 registered clubs and 89,470 federated athlets.
+As of 2023, the federation has 1,323 registered clubs and 87,532 federated athletes.

 History

 If his first attempt to organize Interfédérale can be made back to 1917, when the first championships were held in Spain, it was not until March 27, 1920 that meet in Bilbao a meeting with Spanish Athletics Federation for to create a Federación Atlética Española: an interim board was established, chaired by Mr. Laffitte.

 Kit suppliers

 Spain's kits are supplied by Joma.